Banner

 The plague is absent in Europe and Australia.

-Never as hour has been taken place, in our history, the requirement to one preparation in sight of an eventual terroristic attack.
+Never as hour has been taken in consideration, in our history, the requirement to one preparation in sight of an eventual terroristic attack.
 A terroristic attack could be put in action to means of crews of mass destruction, of chemical products, therefore like by means of crews of biological nature which virus, bacteria and other germs.
 In case of attack with use of products chemical and/or radioactive , the effects would be immediate.

 Many hours, instead, even days, could pass silently before stating the devastating effects of an attack of biological nature.